+Travel Tip: ARRIVE EARLY!
+If you are coming to enjoy a day on the lake, make sure you arrive by 9:30AM for the best chance of getting a parking space.
 The park is the only public access point for Lake Jocassee, a 7,500-acre reservoir lake.
 Boat ramps for public boat access to the lake; 20 lakeside villas; 59 standard sites for RV or tent camping; 25 tent camping sites; 1 boat-in campground; 2 picnic shelters; 2 playgrounds; 2 mile Bear Cove Trail; 1 mile Oconee Bell Nature Trail.

 Lake Hartwell State Park

 Just off of I-85, at the South Carolina-Georgia border, you’ll find Lake Hartwell State Park.
 Thanks to 56,000-acre Lake Hartwell, fishing in this area is renowned by anglers across the state.
 Attractions: Unique Single Room Camper Cabins, 128 Camping Sites, 1 Picnic Shelter Building, 2 Boat Ramp, Basketball Court, Swimming and Hiking.

 Lakefront Vacation Rental

 Ideal spot to relax after an exciting day on the Wild and Scenic Chattooga River, hiking or biking in the Sumter National Forest, or flying through the trees after a canopy tour at Wildwater's Chattooga Adventure Center.
 Perfect location for members of a wedding party to stay either before or after the nuptials at Chattooga Belle Farm.
 Sleeps 6.

 Fun little cabin in the mountains of South Carolina.
 Less than a mile to Oconee State Park, slightly further to waterfalls, fish hatchery, hiking trail, Stumphouse Tunnel Park.